Blog

 Benefits of Giving Children Cell Phones

-Gives Children Access to a World of Information
+Accessing a World of Information

-Audio and Video on Cell Phones Brings New Life to Older Material
+Bringing New Life to Older Material

-Students Have Access to Educational Apps
+Students and Educational Apps

 Teamwork and social learning are important skill sets in child development.
-The inclusion of smartphones has made social learning like this easier and more accessible for shyer students, who can flourish in this new team environment of texting and social media.
+The inclusion of smartphones has made social learning easier and more accessible for shyer students, who can flourish in this new team environment of texting and social media.

 Harms of Giving Children Cell Phones

-While smartphones bring new educational opportunities are a plus, it doesn’t take long to find warnings regarding children and screen time.
+While smartphones bring new educational opportunities and are a plus, it doesn’t take long to find warnings regarding children and screen time.

 Cyberbullying is a disturbing trend affecting children around the world.